 Mantra Meditation

-Mantra meditation can be done by finding a comfortable and quiet space to close one’s eyes or focus on a certain object.
+Mantra meditation can be done by finding a comfortable and quiet space to close your eyes or focus on a certain object.
 Mantras may be a sound, a single word, or a phrase repeated silently or out loud.

-Mantra meditation brings one’s mind back to the present and cultivates focused control.8 This can be helpful for someone who is experiencing hypervigilance or hyperarousal, because they can repeat to themselves an affirmation that eases and grounds their mind.
+Mantra meditation brings your mind back to the present and cultivates focused control.8 This can be helpful for someone who is experiencing hypervigilance or hyperarousal, because they can repeat to themselves an affirmation that eases and grounds their mind.

 - Find a comfortable and quiet area to sit, stand, or lay down.